andersonberg/blog/content/learning-how-to-learn.md

 Sometimes you have to study or do something you rather not to.
 That make you feel  a little **UNCOMFORTABLE** or even **unhappy**.
 Our brain, as a smart one, tries to stop that feeling by switching your attention to a more **PLEASANT** activity.
 Then you go to youtube with automatic next video on and when you realize, the afternoon is gone and you... did nothing... that's sad.

 It's all a matter of **HABITS**.
-You need to find the **TRIGGER**, that little thing that makes you procrastinate.
-Once you find it change the **ROUTINE**.
+You need to find the **TRIGGER**... that little thing that makes you procrastinate.
+Once you find it you have to change the **ROUTINE**.

-The book The Power of Habit is a good reading to understand that.
+A good reading to understand that is the book The Power of Habit.

 ## Focus in the process

 When we have to study or have a task done, we usually think about the **final result**.
 What's the **PRODUCT** of that task... but sometimes it's **NOT EASY** to accomplish and our brain starts to procrastinate again...

 The next tip is: Focus in the process!
-Process means the **TIME, EFFORT AND HABITS** you take to get something done.
+Process means the **TIME, EFFORT AND ACTIONS** you take to get something done.

 Nonprocrastinators put negative thoughts aside, like: "Com'on!
 Just do it!
 You will feel better once you started."
 "That's not bad!
 I'll just spend some minutes doing that."